 (By the way – it’s the offspring of a male donkey and a female horse).

-‘One Man and a Mule: Across England with a Pack Mule’ is published by Windmill Books on 1st March 2018, £9.99
+‘One Man and a Mule: Across England with a Pack Mule’ is published by Windmill Books, £9.99